Ababssi/Questions-Answers-Historic/readme.md

 ## This is the command to build and up the project : *make launch*

+## This is the command to perform a composer install : *make install*

 ## This is the command to execute tests : *make test*

 ## Available API routes with Payload examples: